akos-sn/akos-sn.github.io/content/index.md

 <bb-intro>

 <p>
-I am Akos Szasz-Nagy, A UX Practitioner and Design Engineer based in the Netherlands with a focus on innovative, inclusive and sustainable solutions.
+I am Akos Szasz-Nagy, A Product Designer and Design Engineer based in the Netherlands with a focus on innovative, inclusive and sustainable solutions.
 </p>

 </bb-intro>